telerik/xaml-docs/controls/radpersistenceframework/persistence-framework-allowed-types.md

 Each Telerik assembly has an extension method that will load the types in the AllowedTypes collection of a control, on which it is invoked.
 In the scope of the PersistenceFramework, calling these methods on the PersistenceManager will update its AllowedTypes collection.

-The following example will show you how to allow the types that are used in the next __Telerik.Windows.Controls.Docking.dll__ and __Telerik.Windows.Controls.Navigation.dll__ inside the PersistenceManager.
+The following example will show you how to allow the types that are used in the __Telerik.Windows.Controls.Docking.dll__ and __Telerik.Windows.Controls.Navigation.dll__ inside the PersistenceManager.

 #### __[C#] Allowing the types that are used in the Telerik.Windows.Controls.Docking and Telerik.Windows.Controls.Navigation assemblies__
 {{region persistence-framework-allowed-types-4}}